 Symptoms may be consistent, but will often come and go over the period of someone’s life.
 It’s important to seek out treatment to help deal with the pain.
 It is also important because, when left untreated, further damage could happen to the nerve.
 By dealing with the compression, you can prevent the long-term worsening of symptoms.

 You may be wondering how sciatica happens in the first place.
 This condition often starts with either a misalignment of the vertebrae (known as subluxations) or it begins with disc injuries and bulges.

 In the case of spinal misalignment, there are many different ways this can happen.
 It could be a sudden event, like a car accident or other trauma for the body, which shifts the vertebrae out of place.
 Misalignment often occurs when repetitive stress has been placed on the body, like poor posture.
 Whatever the cause, the vertebrae compress the sciatic nerve in the lower back, irritating the nerve, and causing pain.

 With disc injuries or bulges, the disc is pushing on the nerve.
 This can also happen suddenly, because of an accident, or through a repetitive injury.

 While patients may sometimes feel the pain come on suddenly, it’s often the cause that the injury had been happening for a while but the pain started all at once.

 Chiropractic Care for Sciatica

-Chiropractors in Dundalk, Rosedale and Landoverwork to keep the body properly aligned.
+Chiropractors in Clinton, Landover, Waldorf, and Washington, DC work to keep the body properly aligned.
 With sciatica patients, they will work to discover the source of their pain, intensity, and frequency.
 With a full patient history, they will work with the patient to create a long-term treatment plan to work toward natural alignment for the body.
-They do this through small adjustments to the joints using gentle and noninvasive techniques.
+They do this through small adjustments to the joints using gentle and non-invasive techniques.